kubeedge/ianvs/docs/guides/how-to-test-algorithms.md

 ## Step 1.
 Test Environment Preparation

 First, the user need to prepare the dataset according to the targeted scenario, from source links (e.g., from Kaggle) provided by Ianvs.
 Scenarios with dataset are  available [here](../proposals/scenarios/).
 As an example in this document, we are using [the PCB-AoI dataset](https://www.kaggle.com/datasets/kubeedgeianvs/pcb-aoi) released by KubeEdge SIG AI members on Kaggle.
+See [this link](../proposals/scenarios/../../scenarios/industrial-defect-detection/pcb-aoi.md) for more information of this dataset.

 You might wonder why not put the dataset on Github repository of Ianvs: Datasets can be large.
 To avoid over-size projects in the Github repository of Ianvs, the Ianvs code base do not include origin datasets and developers might want to download uneeded datasets .